wintered/ET/README.md

 cabal install testing-feat size-based
 cabal install --lib testing-feat size-based
 ```
-GNU parallel is necessary for using `bin/run_tester` to run the tool.
+GNU parallel is necessary for using the testing backend of the tool.

 To use ET, check out the repository:
 ```